Semaphor

 });

 Matrix axes can use related dimensions and dates when the semantic model proves the relationship.
+A temporal axis requires an explicit supported grain.
+Its optional structured format controls only display; omit it to use semantic and viewer-preference fallback.

 Analysis Query